mcrespoae/one-max-genetic-algorithm-rust/README.md

 ```bash
 make test
 ```
+**_Note:_** When running the `cargo test` command, expensive tests are ignored.
+However, when using `make test`, all tests, including the ignored ones, will be triggered.

+## CI/CD
+This project features a lightweight CI/CD setup in the form of GitHub workflows.
+It includes a single job comprising several steps for auditing vulnerabilities, testing, and linting options.

 ## Python implementation
 I've also developed this repository in [Python](https://github.com/mcrespoae/one-max-genetic-algorithm-python), achieving an average execution time that's 3.4 times slower compared to Rust.